Figma Workflows to Bridge Design and Development

 By · Updated

-Practical Figma patterns that keep designers and developers in lockstep—less rework, faster PRs, and predictable UI quality.
+Practical Figma patterns that keep designers and developers in lockstep so there is less rework, faster Pull-Requests, and predictable User Interface (UI) quality.

 Why Figma Workflows Matter for Dev Velocity

-Design files are only valuable if they translate to production without guesswork.
-The workflows below standardize tokens, components, specs, and exports—so your code mirrors the system, not screenshots.
+Design files are only valuable if they translate to production, preferably on a 1-1 basis and without guesswork.
+The workflows below standardize tokens, components, specs, and exports — so your code mirrors the intended design system.

 • Consistency: Token-driven designs compile directly into CSS variables and utility classes.